zackforbing/ruby-submissions/1508/module_4_assignments/ideabox2.0/michael-wong.md

 ### Testing

-* **10 points** - Project has a running test suite that exercises the application at multiple levels including JavaScript tests.
 * **8 points** - Project has a running test suite that tests and multiple levels but fails to cover some features.
 All controller actions are covered by tests.
 The application makes some use of integration testing.
-* **5 points** - Project has sporadic use of tests and multiple levels.
-Not all controller actions are tested.
-There are little or no attempts at integration testing.
-* **0 points** - There is little or no evidence of testing in this application.

 ### Ruby and Rails Quality